EmanuelRaileanu/Snake/README.md

 3. Run sorter.py with the following command: python3 snake.py

-Note: The "snake" file is an executable only compatible with Linux!
+NOTE: The "snake" file is an executable only compatible with Linux!